Surfoo/geocaching-php-sdk/README.md

 -----------------------

 First, you must have your API key from Groundspeak, please refer to this url: http://www.geocaching.com/live/apidevelopers/

-You can:
-* Write XML methods.
-* Make some unit tests.

 Get the source
 --------------